DNS Server – A detailed introduction

 DNS Conditional Forwarding

 By default a DNS server can only resolve the domain names for which it has zone file and respective resource record.
 But you can configure DNS servers to forward the request to other DNS servers for specific domains.
 This process is called DNS conditional forwarding.
+This is typically used for internal and partner domains for quick and secure name resolution of specific resources or servers.

 Port requirements For Domain Name System